ryt/fretboardjs/README.md

 ## Fretboard.js Diagram Generator

-To generate a diagram, copy `fretboard-model.html` and set freatboards with string and fret numbers for your practice sheet.
-Powered by [/moonwave99/fretboard.js](/moonwave99/fretboard.js).
+To generate a diagram, copy `fretboard-model.html` and create a `fretboard.Fretboard()` for each diagram with string and fret numbers.
+Diagrams are creating using [/moonwave99/fretboard.js](/moonwave99/fretboard.js).
+Check the docs for more options.

 **Example: G Major Chord Progressions**

+> pos = positions, s = string, f = fret

 ```javascript
 var chords = [